 I saw red

-in 1992, when Pat Buchanan at the Republican Convention exhorted the American people "...to take back our culture, take back our country."
+in 1992, when a presidential candidate exhorted the American people "... take back our culture, take back our country."

-I thought, "Who are you talking to, Kimo Sabe?"
+I thought, "Who do you think you are talking to, Kimo Sabe?"

 The next day, I designed this.